HeyYouWhoMe/BroadcastViewer/README.md

   }
 ```

 The actual ServiceInfoDictionary in a profile - and hence the InfoDic that is transmitted - depends upon the actual structure of a specific persona that it represents.
-The reason I've only illustrated one ServiceDictionary is that the ServiceInfoDictionary's for both of the above personas is the same.
+The reason I've only illustrated one ServiceInfoDictionary is that the ServiceInfoDictionary's for both of the above personas is the same.

-You can see some examples of actual InfoDic transmissions to the event hub in the following Event Hub Screenshot.
+You can see some examples of actual InfoDic transmissions to the event hub in the following Event Hub screenshot.

 You will notice some missing fields, notably altitude, heading, and speed.
 If the device doesn't have data to report, it doesn't send the field, and in the case of the screenshot, my drone was on the table beside me: it wasn't moving, hence it's speed and heading data was not being generated by the device, and the device's GPS location wasn't reporting altitude.
 I've noticed that when indoors, that the altitude measurement comes and goes, but I have learnt that my workshop is 140 meters above sea-level, because that is the altitude it does report, when it actually sends data.